chicio/chicio.github.io/_posts/2018-09-09-ios-notification-content-extensions.md

 }
 ```

-Then we will call the notification builder  in the main controller of the app `ViewController` to generate the
+Then we can call the notification builder in the main controller of the app `ViewController` to generate the
 notification.

 ```swift